 A person may be able to treat mild sunburn at home by taking cool showers, wearing loose clothing that shields the skin, and using lotion.
 However, it is important to use the right type of lotion, as some may cause further irritation.

-In this article, we look at how to care for sunburned skin, the best types of lotion to use, and some examples.
+This article discusses how to care for sunburned skin, the best types of lotion to use, and some examples.

 Sunburn results from too much exposure to UV light.
 A person can develop it from spending too much time in the sun or using tanning beds.

 - warm, tender skin

 A person with sunburn may also feel tired, nauseous, or dehydrated.
 People with these symptoms should drink water and stay out of the sun.

 Mild sunburn typically heals on its own in

 While many different products are available, few ingredients have been proven to help sunburn heal.